 Smart parcel lockers for higher education

 Technology provides a way to transform processes for incoming parcels and the movement of goods.
-Carrier agnostic secure parcel lockers store items until recipients are ready to collect.
+Carrier agnostic secure university lockers store items until recipients are ready to collect.
 That means no need to increase resourcing, security is improved, staff and students can collect when it suits them 24/7; there are no more queues at post rooms, parcels no longer pile up in communal areas and contact is reduced.

 Staff gain the support they need to take care of parcel delivery and the transfer of items around sites so they can focus on student wellbeing.

 The locker system is modular, so the right number of boxes, and range of sizes, can be installed according to need, inside or outdoors, and be added to as required.
 Items are scanned on delivery and recipients selected and the parcel placed into an appropriately sized secure indoor or outdoor locker.

 Recipients are notified electronically with a unique PIN and barcode.
 They collect their parcel when it suits them by entering the code or scanning the barcode.
 Staff don’t need to be present.
 The system provides traceability with an electronic record of deliveries and collections.

 For more on the future of package management and asset tracking in HE, access the replay of the IGPP event.